Ozanimod: Potency and selectivity

 Hence, the study concluded that it had "established...
 RPC1063 [as] a potent agonist of the S1P1 receptor with additional agonist activity on the S1P5 receptor" with S1P1 activity "similar to other known, less selective S1P receptor agonists".

-Pharmacodynamics and pharmacokinetics
+Mechanism of action, pharmacodynamics

 The agonism of S1P directly causes its internalization and degradation through the ubiquitin-proteosome pathway.
 The loss of S1P leads to a decrease in the total lymphocyte count in circulation, specifically CD4+ CCR7+ and CD8+ CCR7+ T cells.